-Josh is a Communications major with a Bachelors Degree from William Paterson University.
+Josh was a Communications major with a Bachelors Degree from William Paterson University.
 He joined Greenwich Education Group in March of 2013.
 In his free time he enjoys watching movies and sports.

 Mineko graduated from Atomi College, Saitama, Japan with a BA in Art History.
 During her studies, she travelled all over the world to visit art museums and galleries for her thesis project on contemporary art.
 She also received a curator certification for the Museum of Arts from the college.
 After graduating, Mineko became interested in and focused on the field of education.
 She believes that education makes a difference in people’s lives.
 She taught English at AEON Amity English School in Japan for five years.
 She loved to work with her various students whose ages ranged from pre-school through high school.
 In 1999, Mineko moved to America and received her MA in Communication Studies from New Mexico State University.
 In her graduate program, she focused on intercultural communication, language and culture, and interpersonal and family communication.